Table of Contents

 The Youtube host and A-list actor met on the GQ red carpet, when Amelia was doing press interviews and Andrew was featured as GQ man of the year.
 Their palpable chemistry sparked immediate intrigue into their dynamic.

 In the age of TikTok, consumers are more aware than ever of the lengths that brands and creators will go to in order to market sponsored content as authentic.
 Creating a relationship between creator and consumer is key when it comes to producing engaging content that people want to watch and, in turn, support.
+The most effective influencer marketing uses that connection to tell a story first and sell a product second.
 We talk about this when it comes to marketing modern lit in our blog on Sally Rooney’s latest release, Intermezzo.

 That’s for them to know, and us to find out.
 XOXO, Gossip Girl.